Can You Claim Compensation As a Passenger In a Vehicle Accident? Yes…

 However, personal policies may exclude coverage of work activities such as driving for a ride-sharing company.
 Because ride-sharing company drivers are third-party contractors, it may limit the ability of victims to recover directly from the company.

 Therefore, if you’re in an accident as a passenger of an Uber, Lyft, or another ride-sharing car, you need to talk to a lawyer.
 This is because receiving compensation can be complicated.
+Read more about Rideshare law in our featured article, Rideshare Accident Lawyer – 9 Facts Accident Victims Must Know.

 Can You Claim Damages For Pain And Suffering If In A Vehicle Accident?